The Secret of Success

 Turning it Around

 I think success should be measured as much or more by the process of getting to a goal than in the accolade itself.
 There too many examples of people who gain success too easily just to watch the implosion afterwards (often times cheating and cutting corners as they go just to win).
-I’ve seen as many examples of people work tirelessly, with no easy access just miss the brass ring And yet, when I compare the two, hands down, I would pin the marker of success on the one whose journey was more difficult because of the journey they undertook only to, what many others would say, just miss the mark.
-Character isn’t bourne by always winning, but by the many qualities developed when we lose.
-Some of the greatest lessons in my life have been because of personal failures, that when I look back at were essential moments leading to some of my greatest achievements.
+I’ve seen as many examples of people who work tirelessly, with no easy access just miss the brass ring And yet, when I compare the two, hands down, I would pin the marker of success on the one whose journey was more difficult because of the journey they undertook only to, what many others would say, just miss the mark.
+Character isn’t borne by always winning, but by the many qualities developed when we lose.
+Some of the greatest lessons in my life have been because of personal failures, and when I look back at them were essential moments leading to some of my greatest achievements.

 There is such a negative stigma of being a “loser.”
 It can be the best and biggest opportunity for a future win if can embrace it as an important step of the journey.